photoprism/photoprism-docs/docs/getting-started/faq.md

 such as `/photoprism/originals` and `~/Pictures`.
 It also searches for other resources such as external applications, classification models, and frontend assets.

-If you use our [Docker Compose](docker-compose.md) example without modifications, your library will be mounted from `~/Pictures` where `~` is a placeholder for your home directory:
+If you use our [Docker Compose](docker-compose.md) example without modifications, pictures will be mounted from `~/Pictures` where `~` is a placeholder for your home directory:

 - `\user\username` on Windows